-We have the best cycling gear at our Mt.
-Kisco bike shop, so many that you’ll have a tough time deciding which ones to choose!
+We have a vast selection of cycling gear for sale at our Mt.
+Kisco bike shop.
+There's so much you'll have difficulty deciding what to choose!
 So how do you choose the right bicycle accessories for your bike?
-That’s why we’re here … our job is to help you find just the items you need.
-We scour the entire cycling industry to select the best brands and cycling gear.
+That's why we're here … our job is to help you find the necessary items.
+We scour the entire cycling industry to select the best brands and gear.
 We not only find the top bicycle accessories, but we also test them before you even see them.
 That means that the products in our shop have earned the right to be here, and we are confident in recommending them to you.

 It really goes beyond mere cycling gear … any serious cyclist should be wearing a helmet.
 Plus, these days that helmet should include MIPS or Wavecel technology to make sure you’re buying the safest helmet possible.
 For more information on the latest helmet safety, read this.

 Keep road debris, harmful sun rays, and bugs out of your eyes with lightweight cycling sunglasses.
 For a great functional sunglass that is also really good looking, check out the Good’rs.
 There are so many colors to choose from that we have customers buy several pairs to match their cycling gear.

 With estimates of bike theft as high as 1.5 million each year, let’s start with the basics … a good bike lock.
 It’s one of those pieces of cycling gear you really can’t do without.
 Most are tested by an independent tester known as Sold Secure and rated as Bronze, Silver or Gold.
 Gold Sold Secure locks stand up against large bolt croppers and an HCT hacksaw over a minimum five-minute trial.